 Once the boards were done, I laid them out and attached everything together with a narrow trim band around the outside edge.

 My client also wanted a coffee table.
-She looked for a turned leg table and wasn’t able to find one in a budget she was comfortable with.
+She had loved the look of these contemporary coffee tables.
+But what she was really looking for was a turned leg table and wasn’t able to find one in a budget she was comfortable with.
 She was able to find a turned leg side table though so we made do and just used the legs.
 (We both realized she forgot a before picture way too late to fix it, sorry)

 First thing I did was cut the legs so they would be the correct height for the finished table.